 Hip and trendy, the second largest of the city in Cyprus offers a fine alternative to the capital when it comes to designer and stylish shopping.
 But there’s much more to this shopping hub, offering the whole spectrum from ultra-modern to traditional and handmade.

-Hardcore shoppers for sure will exhaust their credit cards in Makarios Avenue, home to boutiques and showrooms along with a variety of shops and cafes.
+Hardcore shoppers for sure will exhaust their credit cards in Makarios Avenue in Limassol, home to boutiques and showrooms along with a variety of shops and cafes.
 The high-street shopping area is Aneksertisias Street, home to Topshop, Tiger and more; there’s nothing you won’t find here.
 If you are on the hunt for souvenirs or more traditional handcrafted items or artwork, St Andrew’s Street is the place to go.

 Steeped in historical centres and archeological sites, Paphos is the city to purchase any rare, antique or traditional pottery and craftwork.
 From the plentiful furniture stores on the road towards Polis to the smaller independent touristy shops on the seafront and harbor area, the cheaper prices make shopping in Paphos great for finding a bargain.